jrheard/rask/design-doc.md

 Overall Goal
 ============
 My Taskwarrior RPi setup, with more bells and whistles and less pain (for the user, anyway).
-Written in Rust for learning, likely very overengineered also for learning.
+Written in Rust for learning, overengineered also for learning.

 Use Cases
 =========